Kinoma/SourceDocumentation/kinoma_documentation_template.md

 If the title of any Kinoma document changes, check for references to it in other documents and update them.

 For cross-references to headings (items with one or more # in front), use an anchor link, as illustrated below.
-The words after the # in Markdown are the exact heading, except: with dashes where any spaces were; excluding any punctuation in the heading; and not case-sensitive.
+The words after the # in Markdown are the exact heading, except: with hyphens where any spaces were; excluding any punctuation in the heading; and not case-sensitive.
 It will link to the first heading with that name.

 > See the section "[Applying the Formats](#applying-the-formats)."